 How to Connect to the MySQL Database

-Database Name = cpanelUsername_databaseName
+Database name = cpanelUsername_databaseName

-Database Username = cpanelUsername_databaseUsername
+Database username = cpanelUsername_databaseUsername

-// ** MySQL Settings ** // /** The name of the database for WordPress */ define('DB_NAME', 'joe1337_wrdp1'); /** MySQL database username */ define('DB_USER', 'joe1337_wp1'); /** MySQL database password */ define('DB_PASSWORD', 'eHTb7%Pxa9'); /** MySQL hostname */ define('DB_HOST', 'localhost');
+// ** MySQL Settings ** // /** The name of the database for WordPress */ define('DB_NAME', 'example_testdb'); /** MySQL database username */ define('DB_USER', 'example_snappyuser'); /** MySQL database password */ define('DB_PASSWORD', '0PXwMLtq%Xbt'); /** MySQL hostname */ define('DB_HOST', 'localhost');

 MySQL User Has No Privileges

-We have notified cPanel about the issue in hopes of this bug being corrected in newer updates.
+We have already notified cPanel about the issue in hopes of this bug being corrected in newer updates.